NewthingAde/WEB-STACK-IMPLEMENTATION-LEMP-STACK-/README.md

 ## INSTALLING THE NGINX WEB SERVER
 - we update the server package index with the command

             - `sudo apt update´

+- we use the command to then get NGINX installed

+            - `sudo apt install nginx`

+- To verify that nginx was successfully installed and is running as a service in Ubuntu, run:

+            - ´sudo systemctl status nginx´